-The County has invested in the State Treasury Asset Reserve of Ohio (STAROhio) during fiscal year 2000.
+The County has invested in the State Treasury Asset Reserve of Ohio (STAROhio) during fiscal year 2001.
 STAROhio is an investment pool managed by the State Treasurer's Office which allows governments within the State to pool their funds for investment purposes.
 STAROhio is not registered with the SEC as an investment company, but does operate in a manner consistent with Rule 2a7 of the Investment Company Act of 1940.
-Investments in STAROhio are valued at STAROhio's share price which is the price of the investment could be sold for on December 31, 2000.
+Investments in STAROhio are valued at STAROhio's share price which is the price of the investment could be sold for on December 31, 2001.

-Interest is distributed to the General Fund, the Motor Vehicle Gas Tax, the MR/DD, the Computer Courts, and the BE 98-025-1 Special Revenue Funds, the Airport Construction Capital Project Fund, the Children's Service Expendable Trust Fund, and the Bidwell/Porter Sewer Enterprise Fund.
-Interest earned during 2000 amounted to \$600,162.
+Interest is distributed to the General Fund, the Motor Vehicle Gas Tax, the MR/DD, and the Certificate of Title Administration Special Revenue Funds, and the Children's Service Expendable Trust Fund.
+Interest earned during 2001 amounted to \$458,969.